AshraftHearsTheWild/PAM-for-A.-albirostris/README.md

-# Bayesian Multi-method Occupancy Model for Oriental Pied Hornbill (OPHB)
+# Bayesian Multi-method Occupancy Model for Oriental Pied Hornbill (Anthracoceros albirostris)

 This repository contains R and JAGS code for fitting a **Bayesian multi-method occupancy model** to estimate species occupancy, availability, and detection probabilities.
 The example use case focuses on the **Oriental Pied Hornbill (Anthracoceros albirostris), integrating multiple survey methods such as passive acoustic monitoring (PAM), human observations, and BirdNET.